 Details on How the Ingredients In Nerve Renew Can Help with Neuropathy

-There are hundreds of natural supplements on the market that make big claims about being able to cure neuropathy.
-The supplement industry is unregulated, which means manufacturers can make those claims without being able to substantiate them.
-They can call something "natural" because it has a small extract of a plant, for instance, or they can say that it contains a certain ingredient, when it is actually only a trace amount.
+There are hundreds of natural supplements on the market that make big claims like being able to cure neuropathy.
+Since the supplement industry is unregulated, manufacturers can make those claims without being able to substantiate them.
+They can call something “natural” because it has a small extract of a plant, for instance, or they can say that it contains a certain ingredient, when it is actually only a trace amount.

 Six independent clinical studies have been completed on the effects of Methyl B12 on neuropathy: